-(None of the photos in this article except the ones so designated at the end of the article are of me.
-No iphones to carry with me in those days to take photos of one another or selfies.
+(Note: None of the photos in this article except the ones so designated at the end of the article are of me.
+We had no iphones in those days to take photos of one another or selfies.
 The images are selected for illustrative purposes.)

 This is the actual site I found on Google.
 A number of swimming holes in New York State have now been identified on the internet.
 Such a pool invited shedding our clothes and taking a swim on a warm summer day and then sunning ourselves in our natural state on the rocks.
 We didn’t think twice about swimming naked.
 No one was around and we were used to swimming naked with each other at Scout swim nights at the YMCA and in freshman high school PE swim class.
 (Swimming nude was mandated by the Y and in many schools in the U.S. in those days, including Bennett High School in Buffalo, NY, which we attended.
 See Frank Answers About Swimming Naked.)

-Back in the summer of 1958 our Explorer Post participated in the Buffalo Area Council North Star Canoe trip through Algonquin Provincial Park in Ontario.
-Our family always took our vacation in the Adirondacks at the end of the summer where I canoed on the lakes, often alone.
+Our family always took our summer vacation in the Adirondacks at the end of the summer where I canoed on the lakes, often alone.
 I loved gliding quietly through the water of wilderness lakes in a canoe and often exploring marsh areas that were only accessible by canoe.
-Even when I was in college I would go to the Adirondacks for a few days after the spring term and before I began my summer job for some quiet canoeing, taking one or two friends along.
+Even when I was in college I would go to the Adirondacks for a few days after the spring term before I began my summer job for some quiet canoeing, taking one or two college friends along.